twjeffery/DIO-test-2/docs/shared-service/Justice/look-up-contact-information-for-lawyers-and-law-firms.md

 - Providing access to court administration services
 - Scheduling court proceedings
 - Communicating information regarding court administration, judicial administration, and other matters of general importance to the legal profession.

+This micro-service provides an authority for this information to ensure that it is the same for all systems that need to use it.

 ---